cappelletto/videostrip/README.md

   apply_enhancement: false
   enable_logging: true
 ```
-Here’s a suggested **README update** to document the enhancement pipeline now that it’s wired into core.
-I’ve kept it minimal and in the same style/sections as your current README.
-Later you can extract this into a separate `docs/enhancement.md`.

 ---

 ## **Enhancement Pipeline (NEW)**
+TODO: extract this into a separate `docs/enhancement.md`.

 Starting with **v0.7.x**, videostrip supports an optional **image enhancement stage** that preprocesses frames before feature extraction.
 This improves contrast and uniformity in underwater imagery.